harshalgajjar/ai-hud/README.md

 DefaultChatbot props (commonly used):
 - **conversationId?**: string or null; when omitted, a new id is generated per mount
 - **context?**: any JSON-serializable object; included as a system message for additional grounding/context
+- **contextImages?**: string[] of HTTPS or data: URLs; images are sent with the first user message as vision context.
+Useful for screenshots/plots.
+When `sendComponentImageAsContext` is enabled on `windowProps`, the captured image is appended to this list.
 - **systemPrompt?**: system instruction string
 - **welcome?**: first assistant message in a new conversation
 - **model?**: OpenAI model id (default: gpt-4o-mini)